-“Using the Maturix system can give an accurate, real-time indication of the concrete strength“
+“Using the Maturix system we get an accurate, real-time indication of the concrete strength“

-The world-known Warwick University in England is growing over the next five years including a new Faculty of Arts Building.
-The 8 story building provides up to 15.000 m2 floor space for research, teaching, office and social space purposes.
-The design is created by Feilden Clegg Bradley Studios architects and constructed by Bowmer + Kirkland.
+The world-known Warwick University in England is growing over the next five years, including a new Faculty of Arts building.
+The 8-story building provides up to 15.000 m2 of floor space for research, teaching, office, and social space purposes.
+The design was created by Feilden Clegg Bradley Studios architects and constructed by Bowmer + Kirkland.
 CCL has been engaged to develop a solution to replace the steel beams using concrete, thus converting reinforced slabs to post-tensioned ones.

 Keeping the schedule is always key on extensive construction projects.
 This is a challenge especially for parts of the construction, where a specific strength is required to continue with the following working steps.
-The strength development depends on many factors and knowing exactly how far the concrete is in the curing cycle is a helpful insight, particularly when following working steps need to be aligned.
+The strength development depends on many factors and knowing exactly how far the concrete is in the curing cycle is a helpful insight.

 CCL has been hired to replace steel beams with post-tensioned ones.
 The aim is to reduce cost and material consumption as less material is required when using post-tensioning.

 Before CCL integrated the maturity system, test specimens were used to mimic the concrete curing process of elements on site.
 However, this approach only allowed them to gain insights into the retro perspective and did not accurately reflect the same curing behavior as in the large elements on site.
 Their common practice has been to cast several additional test cubes per element to then do compression tests in an external lab.
 The additional work has been time-consuming and the measured compression strengths did differ from the actual element on site.